ashybaye/developer-docs/testing.md

 And I click on the element with XPath '//*[@id="edit-submit"]'
 ```

-While we can read this and infer that `edit-submit` must be referring to the submit button on the page, it is much better to have something like this:
+While we can read this and infer that `edit-submit` must be referring to the submit button on the page, it's much better to have something like this:

 ``` cucumber
 And I submit the form
 ```

-Then, in your `FeatureContext.php` file, you could implement the code which clicks on the element with the XPath.
+Then, in your `FeatureContext.php` file, you could write the code which clicks on the element with the XPath.

 The idea is to have a terse description of what the feature should do to provide for a shared understanding between the client and the developer.
-In this case, the client doesn't need to know about XPath or particular selectors; they will want to know what happens when the form is submitted.
+In this case, the client doesn't need to know about XPath or particular selectors; they will want to know what happens when someone submits the form.

-#### Avoid adding too many Behat tests
+#### Avoid adding more Behat tests than necessary

-It is tempting to test everything with Behat.
+It's tempting to test everything with Behat.
 But it's important to counter-balance this with the fact that Behat tests are more difficult to maintain and slower to run than unit tests.
 Consider whether a unit test is more appropriate before adding a new Behat test.

-### Unit
+### Unit testing

-Unit tests should be included on custom development for Drupal 8 projects.
+We should almost always include unit tests should on custom development for Drupal 8 projects.

 Unit testing vanilla Drupal 7 code is not possible.
-However, by making use of the the [XAutoload](https://www.drupal.org/project/xautoload) module, one can write object-oriented, unit-testable code.
+But by making use of the [XAutoload](https://www.drupal.org/project/xautoload) module, one can write object-oriented, unit-testable code.

 We use [PHPUnit](http://phpunit.de/) for unit tests.